 This integration requires computational approaches for building formal, testable bridges between all of these levels.

 What Will We Do?

-Highlights of this program include talks from BCS professors about their fascinating and cutting-edge work, a trip to see Phineas Gage's skull, a sheep's brain dissection (optional), a brain-cutting seminar at MGH (optional), watching neuroscience-related movies, and of course some free time to hang out with your fellow freshman, and ask upperclassmen about their experience with course 9!
+Highlights of this program include talks from BCS professors about their fascinating and cutting-edge work, a trip to see Phineas Gage's skull, a sheep's brain dissection (optional), watching neuroscience-related movies, and of course some free time to hang out with your fellow freshman, and ask upperclassmen about their experience with course 9!